SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent" "localhost:9980/renter/contracts?inactive=true&expired=true&recoverable=false"
 ```

 Returns the renter's contracts.
 Active contracts are contracts that the Renter is currently using to store, upload, and download data, and are returned by default.
+Renewed contracts are contracts that are being used to store and download data, but are not being uploaded to because they either ran out of storage or funds and required renewal.
+The Renter has an active contract with these hosts for uploading.
 Inactive contracts are contracts that are in the current period but are marked as not good for renew, these contracts have the potential to become active again but currently are not storing data.
-Expired contracts are contracts not in the current period, where not more data is being stored and excess funds have been released to the renter.
+Expired contracts are contracts no in the current period, where not more data is being stored and excess funds have been released to the renter.
 Recoverable contracts are contracts which the contractor is currently trying to recover and which haven't expired yet.

 ### Query String Parameters
 #### OPTIONAL